Pengxin-Guo/ADCSD/readme.md

-# Online Test-Time Adaptation of Spatial-Temporal Forecasting
+# Online Test-Time Adaptation of Spatial-Temporal Traffic Flow Forecasting

-This is a PyTorch implementation of  Adaptive Double Correction by Series Decomposition (**ADCSD**) for Online Test-Time Adaptation of Spatial-Temporal Forecasting.
+This is a PyTorch implementation of  Adaptive Double Correction by Series Decomposition (**ADCSD**) for Online Test-Time Adaptation of Spatial-Temporal Traffic Flow Forecasting.

 ## Requirements